irmitcod/url-shortener/README.md

 > **WARNING** \
-> THis project completely unstable and it's under the development and may changeign cods a lot
+> This project is completely unstable, and it's under the development and may change alot

 ## Features
 - [x] ✔️ Echo